-A council must prepare a revised budget before it can make a variation to the declared rates or charges, undertake any borrowings that were not approved in the budget or make a change to the budget that the council considers should be the subject community engagement.
-It must contain all the information prescribed by the regulations and be adopted as soon as practicable after being developed.31 If a council decides to prepare a revised budget, it must be developed in accordance with the council's community engagement policy.32
+A council must prepare a revised budget before it can make a variation to the declared rates or charges, undertake anv borrowings that were not approved in the budget or make a change to the budget that the council considers should be the subject of community engagement.
+It must contain all the information prescribed by the regulations and be adopted as soon as practicable after being developed.
+If a council decides to prepare a revised budget, it must be developed in accordance with the financial management principles and the council's community engagement policy.34